reginafcompton/CodeWars/README.md

 # CodeWars
-Practice exercises for the unemployed.
+Practice exercises for the un-, under-, and unhappily employed.